-Creditors may commence involuntary courtsupervised proceedings if a debtor fails to pay its debt(s) by filing either a bankruptcy or PKPU petition against the debtor in the commercial court.
+Creditors may commence involuntary court-supervised proceedings if a debtor fails to pay its debt(s) by filing either a bankruptcy or PKPU petition against the debtor in the Commercial Court.
 That petition will be granted if the following requirements are fulfilled:

-- the debtor has at least two creditors: - the debtor has failed to pay at least one debt that is due and owing; and - the above two requirements can be summarily proved (eg, a dispute on the amount of debt being claimed does not make it impossible to summarily prove the debt's existence).
+- the debtor has at least two creditors; - the debtor has failed to pay at least one debt that is due and owing; and - the above two requirements are capable of being summarily proven (eg, a dispute on the amount of debt being claimed does not render the debt's existence incapable of being summarily proven).